surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Different Dialects supported

- - ** 8.** Database(dialect)** choose a appropriate dialect that matches your connection.at present Bi Plus is supporting following list of Database.Further to this we can also include the dialect as per the business requirement.
+ - **Database(dialect)** choose a appropriate dialect that matches your connection.at present Bi Plus is supporting following list of Database.Further to this we can also include the dialect as per the business requirement.
     - MySQL
     - Oracle
     - MS SQL